dino181/ChessGame/README.md

 # ChessGame

+# TODO

+- castling
+- when checked and pieces can free the king, only allow them to move to square that checks king

+#### additional moves

+- en passant

 # Setup

 This part is about setting up nodeJS.
 If you already have nodeJS installed or want to see if it runs anyway then go to the next section. <br>